The Longest Renovation Ever

 Fast Forward to 2016

 After the 1.5-year wait for permits, we realized all the money we’d planned to use for that house was tied up in our other projects, so we had to patiently wait out the flooding and inspection-related delays in the Casita project.
+Poor Bobcat has been sitting alone and empty again, with all our renovation purchases gathering dust.
 Guess what?
 That project is finished!

 Bobcat is awakening and becoming a new kitty!
 Hear her roar!